LQXshane/500c1face/Webdesign/README.txt

 contact.php -- all webpage use this, it is the contact section of the frontend

+error.jpg -- error message is sent frontend if no face or more than one face is detected

 eyebrow.json -- due to the limited time, this is used to replace the actual database section for eyebrow

 facedect.py -- done by Yang Ming and Yuankun Li.
 It is the python script for lip color